 Level 1 Stroke Center

-- Has personnel, infrastructure, and expertise to diagnose and treat stroke patients who require intensive medical, surgical and interventional vascular care.
+- Capable of diagnosing and treating stroke patients who require intensive medical, surgical, and interventional vascular care

 Level 2 Stroke Center